Step 10: Prepare for the Interview

 1. Schedule and Complete a Medical Examination

 You (and each family member or “derivative applicant” applying for a visa with you) are required to schedule a medical appointment with an authorized physician in the country where you will be interviewed.
 This exam must be with an embassy-approved doctor, also referred to as the Panel Physician.
 Exams conducted by other physicians will not be accepted.
+The exam results can take up to 96 hours.
 You must complete your medical examination, along with any required vaccinations, before your scheduled visa interview date.
 Please visit our List of U.S. Embassies and Consulates for country-specific medical examination instructions.

 After your exam, the Panel Physician will either send the exam results directly to the embassy or give you a sealed envelope.
 If the doctor gives you an envelope, do not open it.
 Instead, bring it to your visa interview and give it to the consular officer.